TangYucopper/generate-mnist-Dataset/README.md

 ```
 The generated testing samples will be stored in mnist_testing.

 If you want to generate the training samples, please run the above command with the 7th line commented and the generated samples will be in your mnist_training folder.
+NOTE that the codes DO NOT take the decoding of label datasets into account.